bookdown/Bookdown.Themes/README-GIT.md

 Your first step is to establish a public repository from which i can pull your work into the master repository.

  1. Setup a GitHub account (https://github.com/), if you haven't yet
- 2. Fork the bookdown-bootswatch-templates repository (https://github.com/tobiju/bookdown-bootswatch-templates)
+ 2. Fork the Bookdown.Themes repository (https://github.com/bookdown/Bookdown.Themes)
  3. Clone your fork locally and enter it (use your own GitHub username in the statement below)

     ```sh
-    % git clone git@github.com:<username>/bookdown-bootswatch-templates.git
+    % git clone git@github.com:<username>/bookdown/Bookdown.Themes.git
-    % cd bookdown-bootswatch-templates
+    % cd Bookdown.Themes
     ```

- 4. Add a remote to the canonical bookdown-bootswatch-templates repository, so you can keep your fork
+ 4. Add a remote to the canonical Bookdown.Themes repository, so you can keep your fork
     up-to-date:

     ```sh
-    % git remote add upstream https://github.com/tobiju/bookdown-bootswatch-templates.git
+    % git remote add upstream git@github.com:<username>/bookdown/Bookdown.Themes.git
     % git fetch upstream
     ```

 ## Keeping Up-to-Date

-Periodically, you should update your fork to match the canonical bookdown-bootswatch-templates repository. we have added a remote to the bookdown-bootswatch-templates repository, which allows you to do the following:
+Periodically, you should update your fork to match the canonical Bookdown.Themes repository. we have added a remote to the Bookdown.Themes repository, which allows you to do the following:

 ```sh
 % git checkout master